How to Celebrate Valentine’s Day in Cornwall

 For couples that enjoy looking at art together, spend a morning or afternoon at Tate St Ives (include a cafe break in your itinerary, as the views are incredible).
 Combine your love of art and nature with a day at Tremenheere Sculpture Gardens near Penzance, which is also an excellent place to eat and drink.

-Wild and romantic places
+Wild and romantic places in Cornwall

-If your idea of romance is more Heathcliff and Cathy than Hallmark, you’ll love Cornwall’s wild landscape.
+If your idea of romance is more Heathcliff and Cathy than Hallmark, you will love Cornwall’s wild landscape.
 Head for the moors of West Cornwall for glorious sweeping ocean views: Bartinney nature reserve is especially lovely, or set out along the coast path, pausing at pretty coves (or detouring to cosy pubs) along the way.

 Blend romance with your love of history by exploring some of Cornwall’s ancient sites.
 Men-an-Tol (“The Holed Stone”) is a Bronze Age monument in the countryside near Madron, made up from a distinctive tyre-shaped stone and three granite pillars (warning: this site has long been associated with fertility…).
-The Merry Maidens stone circle near St Buryan is another remote and beautiful spot, or head up to the ancient hill fort on Trencrom Hill, where you’ll get incredible views over both coasts.
+The Merry Maidens stone circle near St Buryan is another remote and beautiful spot, or head up to the ancient hill fort on Trencrom Hill, where you will get incredible views over both coasts.

 Cornish Valentine’s gifts